 An open letter to J.R.R.
 Martin and the makers of HBO’s Game of Thrones

-I’ve downloaded just about every single episode.
-GoT has become a fixture in the Keyes household, where we’re already halfway through Season 4—and itching to see Tyrion get what’s coming!
+I’ve downloaded just about every episode.
+GoT has become a fixture in the Keyes household, where we’re already halfway through Season 4—and itching to see Tyrion get what’s coming to him!

 Of course, we all want to protect our kids from the more horrific aspects of the real world.
-It’s only natural.
-But they have to learn about English history somewhere, and I’ve always believed the best place is the home, where it’s safe to ask questions.
-So we have a rule at our house: if you’re old enough for kindergarten you’re old enough for Monday-night family time in the computer room.
+(It’s only human.)
+But they have to learn about English history somewhere, and I’ve always said the best place is the home, where it’s safe to ask questions.
+So we have a rule at our house: if you’re old enough for kindergarten you’re old enough for Monday-night family hour in the computer room.

 That’s why it’s so sad when Game of Thrones gets the science wrong.

-Climate parenting is tricky at the best of times, but the last thing anyone needs is a bawling 4-year-old who demands reassurance that, no, a resumption of geohistorically normal conditions—or quote-unquote “glaciation”—is not coming.
+Climate parenting is tricky at the best of times, but the last thing any of us need is a bawling 4-year-old who demands to be reassured that No, sweetheart, a resumption of geohistorically normal conditions (or quote-unquote ‘reglaciation’) is not coming.

-Some of you may be climate parents yourselves!
+Some of you may even be climate parents yourselves!

 Just a TV show?
 Just a TV show?

-I have to say, I wasn’t expecting such an ignorant argument from you of all people, HBO.
+I must say, I wasn’t expecting such an ignorant argument from you of all people, HBO.

 GoT is a cultural phenomenon!
 When asked what they want to be when they grow up, children are now more likely to say ‘Hand of the King’ than ‘climate scientist.’

-Try explaining to your child that Michael E. Mann may not have a hereditary longsword, flowing sandy hair, or honor, but that doesn’t make him any less ‘cool’ than Edward “Ed” Stark.
-It’s a great way to embarrass her in front of her schoolfriends.
+Try explaining to your teen that Distinguished Professor Michael E. Mann may not have a hereditary longsword, flowing sandy hair, or honor, but that doesn’t make him one iota less ‘cool’ than Ned “Eddard” Stark.
+It’s a great way to embarrass her in front of her schoolfriends, including the hot one.